Gabelbombe/Chesster/README.md

 8  R N B Q K B N R
 ```

 So in order to test Chesster one can uudecode below binaries to input first algebraic notation "h7h6" characters starting game by moving the White pawn on H file from seventh rank to sixth rank.
 A longer example string sequence of gameplay is __"h7h6h2h3g8f6h3h4f6g4h4h5g4h2g1h3h2f1h3g5"__.

+## Note

 Remember if your keyboard input is not legal chess then Chesster will silently expect you to enter _again_ a conforming four ascii character string just to proceed.
 Thus, if only a single faulty character was entered you will need to fill-in with three more "dummy" characters before re-typing a desired algebraic notation for validation only occurs every four-chars exactly.
 All bugs are ofc mine.